Beeville man charged with multiple felonies in Mathis FFA animal death case

-A Beeville man has been charged in the Sept.
+A Beeville man has been arrested and charged in the Sept.
 29 incident involving the deaths of several Mathis FFA animals.

-Matthew Ray Suniga, 30, has been charged with multiple felonies, including six counts of cruelty to livestock, two counts of cruelty to non-livestock, one count of criminal mischief and one count of burglary.
+Matthew Ray Suniga, 30, of Bee County has been charged with multiple felonies, including six counts of cruelty to livestock, two counts of cruelty to non-livestock, one count of criminal mischief and one count of burglary.

 “During this interview, a confession was obtained,” Roush said.